DevSpen/24-7_hosting_replit/README.md

 monitor.on('stop', (website) => console.log(`${website} has stopped.`) );
 monitor.on('error', (error) => console.log(error));
 ```
+> 💡 **Tip:** If you already have code in your `index.js` file, just put this code at the bottom of the code, or where ever you feel it looks best.

 ### server.js
 1. Create a file called `server.js`:
 ![](https://user-images.githubusercontent.com/69215413/146991492-2b9714dc-23d7-4d98-a932-57283a91b9cd.png)
 ![](https://user-images.githubusercontent.com/69215413/146991520-d795f4d9-21ab-4014-a685-5007fb44d96d.png)

-2. Paste in this code:
+2. Paste-in this code:
 ```js
 const express = require('express');
 const server = express();